 Regular attendance is necessary for satisfactory college work.
-Each instructor or program has the responsibility to establish the attendance requirements which best suit the educational goals of that class or program.
+Each instructor or program coordinator has the responsibility of establishing the attendance requirements which best suit the educational goals of a class or program.
 No central class attendance record is kept other than a midterm report.
 It is the students' responsibility to learn the instructor's attendance policy for each course, as well as to discuss with their instructors any extraordinary circumstances affecting their attendance.